 Dosage Forms And Strengths

-Single-use, sterile 50 Units or 100 Units lyophilized powder for reconstitution only with sterile, preservative-free 0.9% Sodium Chloride Injection, USP, prior to injection.
+Single-dose, sterile 50 Units, 100 Units, or 200 Units lyophilized powder for reconstitution only with sterile, preservative-free 0.9% Sodium Chloride Injection, USP, prior to injection.

-Type 1 borosilicate glass single-use vials with latex-free bromobutyl rubber closures and tamper-proof aluminum seals in the following pack sizes:
+Type 1 borosilicate glass single-dose vials with latex-free bromobutyl rubber closures and tamper-proof aluminum seals in the following pack sizes:

 Unopened vials of XEOMIN can be stored at room temperature 20 to 25°C (68 to 77° F), in a refrigerator at 2 to 8°C (36 to 46°F), or a freezer at -20 to -10°C (-4 to 14°F) for up to 36 months.
 Do not use after the expiration date on the vial.
 Reconstituted XEOMIN should be stored in a refrigerator at 2 to 8°C (36 to 46°F) and administered within 24 hours.